Drosten classifies new Omicron variants and shares the fear

 Berlin – A new corona wave is currently hitting South Africa.
 An official warning has already been issued in the country.
 “The fifth wave is here.
 Take care of yourselves,” wrote the Center for Innovation and Epidemic Response (CERI) on Twitter on Tuesday (April 26).

-Should the fifth wave in South Africa be regarded as a possibly worrying harbinger in Germany and Europe?
+Should the fifth wave in South Africa be considered a possibly worrying harbinger in Germany and Europe?
 Virologist Christian Drosten made a calming statement about the pandemic situation on Twitter, especially with regard to the rampant omicron variants and subtypes.

 Corona: According to virologist Drosten, omicron variants BA.4 and BA.5 can bypass the immune system